jenkki-mies/graphql-node/README.md

 There are definitely some things in the tutorial that didn't work initially.
 1. instead of: const graphqlHTTP = require('express-graphql');
+   it needs to be deconstructed, so change your app.js to what I have done in my app.js here: const { graphqlHTTP } = require("express-graphql") // CommonJS

-2. For the mongoose implementation, you have to create a free account first on mongo db My account URL starts with:  https://cloud.mongodb.com/ Afer you have your account, you need the mongodb username/password uri of your own.
+3. For the mongoose implementation, you have to create a free account first on mongo db My account URL starts with:  https://cloud.mongodb.com/ Afer you have your account, you need the mongodb username/password uri of your own.
 If you wanna use mine for starters, it's fine since
 I don't have anything sensitive there, and it's hardcoded in the app.js file already, but you would want to replace it with yours, i.e.